Symantis/Symantis.org/README.md

 Current features include: a modular angular js architecture and file structure, an example of how to include services and directives from bower (lodash, angular-moment), and authentication using PassportJs and soon to be encorporating SyQuery and SyScribe.

+It also uses MongoDB as a persistent database, to work locally with no connection to the database, you will need to alter config/models and set connections to "localDiskDb" otherwise contact Scott Wyatt to get a copy of the local.js file that connects the live database.

-It uses Foundation 5 Sass framework and Compass.
+Symantis.org uses Foundation 5 Sass framework and Compass.

 ### To get up and running ###
 You will need to have Sails v0.10 installed on your machine (sudo npm install sails -g) and then clone the repo, cd into the project directory and run